Medicaid → MCOs and Value-Based Care → Engaging ACOs

 Medicaid ACO Programs

-As of 2020, thirteen states have implemented their own formal Medicaid ACO programs as part of the states’ strategy to contain costs and improve the quality of care for Medicaid enrollees.
+As of 2020, twelve states have implemented their own formal Medicaid ACO programs as part of the states’ strategy to contain costs and improve the quality of care for Medicaid enrollees.
 In addition to the states that have introduced their own official ACO programs, in other states, some ACOs are engaging with Medicaid managed care organizations (MCOs) on a one-off basis, to assume responsibility for Medicaid populations.
 Whether through the state’s official program or contracted independently, Medicaid ACOs are often comprised of safety-net provider organizations that agree to assume clinical and some measure of financial responsibility for an attributed Medicaid patient population.
 Medicaid ACO contracts can be held between states and provider entities, or between the state’s contracted Medicaid MCOs and provider entities.
 States’ Medicaid ACO purchasing strategies vary from state to state.
 The state Medicaid agency will be familiar with the Medicaid ACOs in their state.

 In September 2020, CMS issued a letter to state Medicaid directors providing guidance for how states can implement or expand ACOs and other types of alternative payment arrangements for their Medicaid populations.
 This letter signals CMS’s ongoing commitment to advancing value in health care.